paramsaini/Job-Search-Agent/README.md

 ❌ Commercial use, production deployment, SaaS usage, redistribution, or modification is **strictly prohibited** without a separate written commercial license agreement.

+## 🔐 AI / RAG / SaaS Usage Restrictions

+This project includes software components, architectures, and workflows designed for AI, machine learning, retrieval-augmented generation (RAG), and related systems.

+The following uses are **explicitly prohibited** without a separate written commercial license agreement:

+- Using this project (in whole or in part) to build, power, or support any commercial AI system, ML pipeline, or RAG-based application
+- Hosting this project as a SaaS, API, platform, or managed service
+- Exposing functionality via public or private APIs
+- Using the code for internal business tools, proof-of-concepts, pilots, or client demonstrations
+- Fine-tuning, training, benchmarking, or evaluating machine learning models using this code or its outputs
+- Extracting prompts, embeddings, pipelines, or system designs for use in other AI systems
+- Using the project as reference or baseline for competing AI products

+Permitted use is limited strictly to **non-commercial evaluation, research, and educational review**.

+Any AI-driven, automated, hosted, revenue-generating, or business-facing use of this project is considered **commercial use** and requires an explicit commercial license.

 For commercial licensing inquiries, contact the author.